DICE-UNC/jargon/README.md

 These enhancements are used in the ModeShape, WebDav, REST, and cloud browser code

+###  PEP on output stream #144

+Fixed open flags on WRITE and WRITE_TRUNCATE in output stream code to fire postProcForPut policy enforcement point.
+This also required an iRODS fix 4.1.6+

 ### Misc

 Lots of small fixes, pull requests, iRODS compatability tests and fixes through work with consortium